macdonst/AppPreferences/README.md

 # Application Preferences plugin for Phonegap #
-Originally by Simon MacDonald (@macdonst), ported to plugman and some other cleanup by Dan Moore (@mooreds)
+Originally by Simon MacDonald (@macdonst), ported to plugman and some other cleanup by Dan Moore (@mooreds).
+Dan Moore also pulled in the iOS code, written by Tue Topholm / Sugee

 Information on writing plugins for PhoneGap 2.0 was taken from [this blog](http://simonmacdonald.blogspot.com/2012/08/so-you-wanna-write-phonegap-200-android.html) by Simon MacDonald (@macdonst)